Making the NDIS work for you: Playing Sport

 Playing sport has many benefits: First of all, we all know that an active lifestyle has a lot of health benefits.
 Improved cholesterol, lower blood pressure, stronger bones and muscles, reduced risk of heart attack and many other positives can all stem from regular exercise.
-What’s less obvious is the social and mental benefits of taking part in sports.
+What’s less obvious is the social and mental benefits of playing sport.
 Several studies have proven that exercise is one of the most effective ways you can boost your mental health and reduce stress.
 On top of that, sporting clubs are a fantastic way to build your social network in a fun and supportive setting.

 Because of these holistic benefits, the NDIS can provide funding to help you get involved in sports, by either funding sporting activities or funding (part of) your sporting equipment.